-AXA Health lead physiologist, Tom Rothwell, explains the basic science behind an age-old question: what is the secret to fat loss?
-Clue: the answer doesn’t lie in detox tea (or ‘teatoxing’), detox pills, or fasting, nor does it lie in ‘compensating’ for what you’ve eaten by doing a hard session in the gym.
+It’s an age-old question: what’s the secret to weight loss?
+Clue: the answer doesn’t lie in detox tea (or ‘teatoxing’), detox pills, or fasting, nor does it lie in compensating for what you’ve eaten by doing a hard session in the gym.

 Weight loss v fat loss

-Considering around 60% of our body weight is water, solely focusing on scale weight to look at fat loss or gain is pointless and potentially damaging in some cases if we then start to rely on and become obsessed with the numbers we see.
+This is the reason why weight on the scales is not necessarily the best indicator of fat loss or gain.
+Considering around 60% of our body weight is water1, solely focusing on scale weight to look at fat loss or gain is pointless and potentially damaging in some cases if we then start to rely on and become obsessed with the numbers we see.

 Don’t forget that underwear sizes, clothes sizes, belt sizes, how your clothes feel on you and progress photos are all useful tools, too!